 Tinned foods: chopped tomatoes, passatta, sweetcorn, sardines and anchovies in olive oil, organic baked beans and other tins of beans, quality tuna in brine or olive oil, antipasti (peppers, artichokes, mushrooms, tomatoes – great to add to quick dishes), tomato sauce, a couple of quality organic cooking sauces (e.g. tomato sauce, korma sauce), dried mushrooms, pomegranate molasses (great for sweet-sour taste in dips, salad dressings, marinades and even goes in soda water as a palate-cleansing cordial!).

-Drinks: tap and occasional glass bottled water, loose leaf green tea and black tea (more antioxidants than bags), herbal and redbush/Rooibosh teas, quality coffee, herbal cordial syrups for diluting with tap or sparkling, calcium-fortified long-life soy milk, oat, nut and rice milk (whatever is your preference).
-Ginger-infused hot water, with a touch of honey, makes a tummy-soothing drink.
+Drinks: tap and occasional glass bottled water, loose leaf green tea and black tea (more antioxidants than bags), herbal and redbush/Rooibosh teas, quality coffee, herbal cordial syrups for diluting with tap or sparkling, calcium-fortified long-life soy milk, oat, almond and rice milks (whatever is your preference).
+Fresh gingerroot-infused hot water, with a touch of honey, makes a tummy-soothing drink.

 Eggs are a must for any non-vegan fridge – nutritious, versatile, easy to digest.

-Dairy: skimmed or whole milk products (depending on your weight status), or dairy-free alternatives, e.g. low-fat soft cheese/cottage cheese, ‘live’ yogurt or kefir (if you are on chemo you have probably been advised to avoid live and bio products); good quality butter.
+Dairy: skimmed or whole milk products (depending on your weight status), or dairy-free alternatives, e.g. low-fat soft cheese/cottage cheese, ‘live’ yogurt or kefir (if you are on chemo you have probably been advised to avoid live and bio products – fromage frais is a good alternative); good quality butter.

 Tofu: plain, marinated, smoked and as tempeh.
 Watch the fat and salt in soya products such as burgers, sausages and the like: just because it’s soya doesn’t mean it’s healthy.
 Not by a long shot.
 Those with oestrogen positive cancer should limit the use of soya products, unless advised otherwise by your doctor.